 Perhaps the most obvious advantage, music therapy groups can involve more residents at a lesser expense.
 Although some people truly need one-on-one intervention, many people can be successful – and perhaps even more fully engaged – in a music therapy group.
 This may be true even if they are not successful in other group activities.

 Music really is something that we experience in community, so music therapy groups are perfect for encouraging interaction and relationship-building among residents and staff.
 This is probably different than with performers who come to entertain the residents with a musical performance, since listening to a performance is often a more passive experience.

 Even as the communal experience of music-making leads to social interaction in general, the music experiences and verbal discussions can be structured to encourage life review.
 As residents share their memories, others’ memories can also be triggered, which can draw residents into sharing who might not do so in a 1:1 setting.

 Variety of experiences

-The music therapy groups that I facilitate integrate many different kinds of music and a variety of music experiences.
-For a list of music experiences that I use frequently in music therapy groups, click here.
-This variety means that I can meet the needs, strengths, and interests of many different people in the same session.
+The music therapy groups that we facilitate integrate many different kinds of music and a variety of music experiences, such as singing, movement to music, and playing instruments.
+This variety means that we can meet the needs, strengths, and interests of many different people in the same session.

-In contrast to music groups focused on a particular activity (e.g. sing-alongs) or a particular outcome (e.g. handbell choir), my primary focus in music therapy groups is to respond to residents in the moment, with both verbal and musical interactions.
-If that changes the course of the experiences I had planned, that is perfectly fine.
+In contrast to music groups focused on a particular activity (e.g. sing-alongs) or a particular outcome (e.g. handbell choir), our primary focus in music therapy groups is to respond to residents in the moment, with both verbal and musical interactions.
+If that changes the course of the experiences we had planned, that is perfectly fine.